 Saw Palmetto In Combination With Other Treatments

-The combination of extracts from saw palmetto fruit and nettle root was similar to finasteride in improving urinary symptoms in patients with BPH [R].
+The combination of extracts from saw palmetto fruit and nettle root was similar to finasteride and tamsulosin in improving urinary symptoms in patients with BPH [49, 19].

-Astaxanthin combined with saw palmetto extract was more effective in stopping the growth of cancer cells than saw palmetto extract alone [R].
+Astaxanthin combined with saw palmetto extract was more effective in stopping the growth of cancer cells than saw palmetto extract alone .

 Individual Experiences With Saw Palmetto

-One user noted a dramatic decrease in hair loss after using saw palmetto [R].
+One user reported noting a dramatic decrease in hair loss after using saw palmetto.

 Another user found it was much easier to pass urine.
-They stated that “before it was stop, start, stop, start, and now there is a steady flow of urine every time I go.
-However I am still getting up 2 or 3 times during the night to pass urine” [R].
+He stated that “before, it stopped, start, stop, start, and now there is a steady flow of urine every time I go.
+However, I am still getting up 2 or 3 times during the night to pass urine”.

-One user took saw palmetto for 16 years and it helped improve stream size and decreased urgency to urinate [R].
+One user took saw palmetto for 16 years and claimed that it helped improve stream size and decreased urgency to urinate.

 Some people have experienced negative effects from the herb.
-After using it for a few months, one user got very sick, “like hitting a strong flu” [R].
+After using it for a few months, one user got very sick, “like hitting strong flu”.